Invariants of Lie algebras extended over commutative algebras without unit

 (ib). $\varphi$ is symmetric, $\alpha$ is skew-symmetric.

-If $\mathfrak g = sl(2)$, direct calculation shows that the space of corresponding $\varphi$'s coincides with the space of all symmetric bilinear forms on $sl(2)$ satisfying the condition (\ref{sl2-form}), and hence is $5$-dimensional.
-This case is exceptional, as the following Lemma shows:
+If $\mathfrak g = sl(2)$, direct calculation shows that the space of corresponding $\varphi$'s coincides with the space of all symmetric bilinear forms on $sl(2)$ satisfying the condition (\ref{sl2-form}), and hence is $5$-dimensional (an equivalent calculation is contained in \cite[Theorem 6.5]{alia-d}).
+This case is exceptional, as shows the following